99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 stateful return traffic is automatically allowed

 VPC flow logs
-capture info about IP traffic
+capture info about IP traffic from network interfaces, log data can be published to Amazon CloudWatch Logs or Amazon S3

 VPC peering: connect 2 VPCs privately must not have overlapping CIDR